vim-ctrlspace/vim-ctrlspace/README.md

 ### Tabline

-**Vim-CtrlSpace** can try to set a custom tabline.
-If this option is enabled (`g:ctrlspace_use_tabline`), the plugin will set a custom tabline for you.
-The tabs are described in the following way:
+**Vim-CtrlSpace** can set a custom tabline.
+If the proper option is enabled (`g:ctrlspace_use_tabline`), the plugin will set a custom tabline for you.
+The tabs in that tabline are displayed in the following way:

 <table>